mikependon/RepoDB/Docs/pages/trace.rst

 - **AfterQuery**: called after the `Repository.Query` operation has been executed.
 - **AfterUpdate**: called after the `Repository.Update` operation has been executed.

-Note: All trace methods mentioned above accepts the parameter named `log` of type `RepoDb.Interfaces.ITraceLog`.
+Note: All trace methods mentioned above accepts the parameter named `log` of type `RepoDb.TraceLog`.

 - **BeforeBatchQuery**: called before the `Repository.BatchQuery` actual execution.
 - **BeforeBulkInsert**: called before the `Repository.BulkInsert` actual execution.